Both Homes for Life and ourselves have one newly available property this week, plus there's still time... See more

 5.2 Personal Data Sharing

-5.2.1 Personal data is from time to time shared amongst us and third parties who require to process personal data that we process as well.
-Both we and the third party will be processing that data in our individual capacities as data controllers.
+5.2.1 Your personal data is from time to time shared amongst us and third parties who require to process your personal data that we process as well.
+Both we and the third party will be processing your data in our individual capacities as data controllers.

-5.2.2 Where we share in the processing of personal data with a third party organisation, it shall require the third party organisation to enter in to a Data Sharing Agreement with us.
+5.2.2 Where we share in the processing of your personal data with a third party organisation, we shall require the third party organisation to enter in to a Data Sharing Agreement with us.

 5.3 Data Processors

-5.3.1 A data processor is a third party entity that processes personal data on behalf of us, and are frequently engaged if some of our work is outsourced.
+5.3.1 A data processor is a third party entity that processes your personal data on behalf of us, and are frequently engaged if some of our work is outsourced.

 5.3.2 A data processor must comply with Data Protection laws.
 Our data processors must ensure they have appropriate technical security measures in place, maintain records of processing activities and notify us if a data breach is suffered.

-5.3.4 Where we contract with a third party to process personal data held by us it shall require the third party to enter in to a Data Protection Addendum.
+5.3.4 Where we contract with a third party to process any personal data held by us we shall require the third party to enter in to a Data Protection Addendum.

 6.0 Data Storage and Security